omatviiv/style-agnostic-component/README.md

 The component is provided as is without any bundling or transformation.
 It is responsibility of the destination project to build it and bundle.
-Which means that this approach will only work in the infrastructure where all projects share same eslint rules and build configuration.
+Which means that this approach will only work in the infrastructure where all projects share same eslint rules and similar build configuration.

 This particular project also contains a component demo for convenience of development and testing.
 And the demo project is very similar to